Shang7461/EGD-Net/README.md

-# EGD-Net
+# SEU-Net
-A Dual-Encoder Network with Entropy-Guided Feature  Fusion for Breast Ultrasound Segmentation.
+Uncertainty-Aware Network for Breast Ultrasound  Lesion Segmentation Guided by Spatial Entropy.

 The source code will be released publicly later.